Julio-Cesar-PC/JChat/README.md

 JChat was a challenge that i made to improve my skills and learn about sockets.

-A simple chat developed with socket IO, NodeJS and VueJS Enter a username and a room and chat.
+A simple chat developed with socket IO, NodeJS and VueJS.
+Enter a username and a room and chat.

 ---